-Question of the Day: What was the average amount of student debt for 2020 college graduates?
+Question of the Day: What is the average amount of student debt for college graduates?

-- Explain how and why you are concerned about student debt.
-What can you do to minimize your debt when you graduate?
+- What can a person do to minimize their debt when they graduate?

 Played by over a million people, the game PAYBACK develops student decision-making skills required to get to and through college.